Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Installation.md

 1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins` folder using a file explorer and uncompress the appropriate zip file for Blender.
 1. Start Blender
-1. Go to Edit -> User Preferences
+1. Go to Edit &rarr; User Preferences
 1. Click "Install" at the top right of the window, and select the appropriate **blender-x.xx.zip** file.
 1. Confirm that "Import-Export: Unity Mesh Sync" is added to the Add-ons tab.
    ![MeshSyncClientBlender_Installation](images/MeshSyncClientBlender_Installation.png)